ryansgot/minitoco/server/README.md

 npm run test:unit

+This runs the unit tests and outputs a coverage report.

 # Manual Testing

 This section supposes that you have followed the development setup steps.
 Testing manually is key to understanding how the auth service works.
-You can test manually via http://localhost:3050/docs
+You can test manually via the swagger documentation at http://localhost:3050/docs.

 # Database

 The database we're using is Postgres.
 We connect to the database using the pg package.
 Our tool of choice is [Prisma](https://www.prisma.io) as an ORM for this project.

-## Running a migration

-`npx prisma migrate dev`

-## Seeding the database  (optional--depends upon if your project needs to seed the database)

-`npx prisma db seed`

 ## Tools